corinnt/journal-diversity/README.md

 ### Note on gender prediction
-This tool uses Namsor, which classifies personal names by into binary male/female categories.
+This tool uses Namsor, which classifies personal names into binary male/female categories.
 This serves as an estimate, as gender is not binary and the software is not 100% accurate.

 ## Sources: